-- extent to which the project leverages other sources of financial assistance;
+- extent to which the project leverages community and volunteer support.

 What is the process for actually receiving the money?
 How does reimbursement work?

-The Heritage Barn Grants are reimbursement grants, which means that projects must be financed up front and grant awards are only distributed on a reimbursement basis after the work is completed.
+The Historic Cemetery Grants are reimbursement grants, which means that projects must be financed up front and grant awards are only distributed on a reimbursement basis after the work is completed.
 As you are planning your finances, please allow about six weeks for reimbursements to be processed.

 Can I submit more than one application?